Why Use an Inventory

 You will need to take an inventory/condition schedule both at the start of the tenancy and when the tenancy ends.
 You will need to make sure that at the beginning of the tenancy the tenant(s) signs off the inventory/condition schedule.

 You must make sure that you check it carefully before they sign.
 Any photographs should be dated.
 For example you can always hold up a newspaper showing the date when you take one of the photographs.

 It may not always be possible to get the tenant to check out the inventory/condition schedule at the end of the tenancy but try to do so wherever possible.

-James Pye & Son always recommend employing an independent inventory clerk to prepare these inventories/condition schedule to ensure that our Landlords properties and possessions are safeguarded as much as possible.
+James Pye & Son will always use a qualified member of staff either Paul or Shaunna to prepare these inventories/condition schedule to ensure that our Landlords properties and possessions are safeguarded as much as possible.